josephryan/Ceriantharia_phylogenomics/00-PHYLOTOCOL/README.md

 ## APPENDIX

 Version : Date : Significant Revisions
 1.1	08 Sept 2020	We recovered only four single-copy orthogroups in step 2.3.4 and step 2.4 yielded a tree in which the outgroup taxa failed to form a clade.
-Therefore, we rejected results produced in steps 2.3 - 2.4, dispensed with step 2.5, and updated the phylotocol with steps 3.0.1 to 3.0.4.
+Therefore, we set aside results produced in steps 2.3 - 2.4, omitted step 2.5 and updated the phylotocol with step 2.6.

-1.2     29 Oct 2020    Added a note to make it clear that our published analyses do not include steps 2.2.6, 2.3, 2.4, 2.5.
+1.2	21 Dec 2020	We added step 2.7 to estimate a species phylogeny from transcriptome sequences